paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 **(g) Disclosure of reportable transaction to tax-exempt entity** Any taxable party to a prohibited tax shelter transaction (as defined in section 4965(e)(1)) shall by statement disclose to any tax-exempt entity (as defined in section 4965(c)) which is a party to such transaction that such transaction is such a prohibited tax shelter transaction.

+**(h) Mandatory e-filing of unrelated business income tax return** Any organization required to file an annual return under this section which relates to any tax imposed by section 511 shall file such return in electronic form.

-**(h) Income, estate, and gift taxes** For requirement that returns of income, estate, and gift taxes be made whether or not there is tax liability, see subparts B and C.
+**(i) Income, estate, and gift taxes** For requirement that returns of income, estate, and gift taxes be made whether or not there is tax liability, see subparts B and C.

 ### Statutory Notes